1. Regular Walks programme.

 During the summer, there will be an opportunity for club members – those who have been to Ballykeefe or who are experienced hill-walkers – to climb some of the finest ridges in Ireland – e.g. Howling, Curved, FM, Pipets, East Brandon, Hags Tooth, etc. as well as some fine gullies.
 Doing these ridges provides a great experience in the mountains and we would encourage members to consider sampling some of them.

 On this mid-summer Sunday, Long A & B walks (maybe 8 – 10 hours) will take place.
+The A walk this year will probably be the full Galtee crossing.
 There will also be a Longer than usual Ramble.
 Full details to follow

 10. Carry on Camping